veegishx/http451/README.md

 * After activating the module you will need to provide an API Key for location-based censorship.
 You can get one [here](https://ipstack.com/product).

-* Add you API to the module configuration by navigating to **`Configuration > http451 Settings`** and paste your key in the form provided.
+* Add your API key to the module configuration by navigating to **`Configuration > http451 Settings`** and paste your key in the form provided.

 * Once the API Key set click on **`Structure > Content types`** and click on **`Manage Fields`** for the content type on which you want the module to be used.